HubCode07/Jamx/README.md

 **Key Features:**

-* **Jam AIx:** Converse with our intelligent AI bot, ask questions, and engage in stimulating conversations.
-Powered by Gemini AI
+* **Jam AIx:** Converse with our intelligent CoPilot AI bot, ask questions, and engage in stimulating conversations.
+Powered by Gemini 1.5 Pro
-* **Easy Installation:** Add Jamify to your server with a single click using the provided link.
+* **Easy Installation:** Add Jamx to your server with a single click using the provided link.

 **Get Started:**

 1. Invite Jamx to your server
 2. Join this server, to set up the bot for proper usage
 3. Explore the commands in `!help`.
-4. Customize the bot's behavior through the Python configuration file, by requesting these changes in our discord server...
+4. Customize the bot's behavior through the Python configuration file, by requesting these changes in our discord server... (will soon have a UI interface to modify changes)
 5. Reach out to the developers for assistance.

-**Additional Features Coming Soon to Jamify Active (Slated 2024):**
+**Additional Features Coming Soon to Jamx (Slated 2024):**

 * Advanced censorship options for sensitive content.
 * Automatic role assignment based on activity.